Pomettini/instagen/README.md

-# instagram-hashtag-generator
+# instagen
-🦀 CLI app to generate hashtags for [Instagram](https://www.instagram.com/)
+🦀 Library and cli app to generate hashtags for [Instagram](https://www.instagram.com/)

 ## Usage